opf/openproject/docs/release-notes/14-0-0/README.md

 ### Removed deprecated methods for permission checks

 In version 13.1 we have overhauled our system to handle internal permission checks by allowing permissions to not only be defined on project or global level, but also on resources like work packages.
-Therefore we have introduced new methods to check permissions.
+Therefore, we have introduced new methods to check permissions.
 The old methods have been marked as deprecated and are now removed in 14.0.

 Affected methods are: